 Red Deer Marlins – Officials

-Signing up for shifts usually takes place the week prior to a meet.
+Signing up usually takes place the week prior to a meet.
 Choose your session, and then select your spots!
 The signup links will be available through TeamApp as well as the Marlins’ members Facebook page.
-Sometimes it is possible to sign up in person when you arrive at a meet if there are still spots available.
+Sometimes you can sign up in person when you arrive at a meet, if there are still spots available.
 Attending the officials meeting prior to your shift is a requirement at each meet.

-Mentoring/Evaluation –Once you have successfully completed a course, you will be able to finalize your certification by completing the required mentoring session and deck evaluations.
+- Mentoring/Evaluation –Once you have successfully completed a course, you will be able to finalize your certification by completing the required mentoring session and deck evaluations.
 First, you will need to download and print out an Officials Certification Card.
-At the end of your first 3 sessions, please ensure the certification card is signed and dated by your mentor/referee.
-Then, please submit a photo of your completed card (once each level is complete) to your Officials’ Coordinator to be updated in the Swimming Canada database.
+After your first 3 sessions, please ensure the certification card is signed and dated by your mentor/referee.
+THIS IS YOUR RESPONSIBILITY FOR EACH NEW LEVEL OF OFFICIATING.
+Then, submit a photo of your completed card (once each level is complete) to your Officials’ Chair (email@example.com) to be updated in the Swimming Canada database.

 Officials Quick Links: